get-convex/workflow/README.md

   (including the workflow state overhead).
 See more about mutation limits here: https://docs.convex.dev/production/state/limits#transactions
 - We currently do not collect backtraces from within function calls from workflows.
-- If you need to use side effects like `fetch` or use randomness, you'll need to do that in a step, not in the workflow definition.
+- If you need to use side effects like `fetch` or use cryptographic randomness, you'll need to do that in a step, not in the workflow definition.
+- `Math.random` is deterministic and not suitable for cryptographic use.
+It is, however, useful for sharding, jitter, and other pseudo-random applications.
 - If the implementation of the workflow meaningfully changes (steps added, removed, or reordered) then it will fail with a determinism violation.
   The implementation should stay stable for the lifetime of active workflows.